-IEA established this award in 2005 in recognition of the significant contributions made to the field of educational research by the late Dr Richard M. Wolf.
+IEA established this research award in 2005 in recognition of the significant contributions made to the field of educational research by the late Dr. Richard M. Wolf.

-The award, which takes the form of a certificate and a prize of €500, is given annually to the author or authors of a paper published in a refereed journal, monograph, or book that includes analysis of data from one or more IEA studies.
+The research award, which takes the form of a certificate and a prize of €500, is given annually to the author or authors of a peer-reviewed paper published in a journal or book that includes analysis of data from one or more IEA studies.

 - a copy of their paper or chapter as it was published;

 - a detailed summary in English (for papers submitted in a language other than English);

 - complete bibliographic details, including the title and date of the journal, or book, place of publication (book only), publisher, and page numbers.

 Dr. Richard M. Wolf studied at Antioch College for his B.A. and at the University of Buffalo for his Ed.M.
 He spent some time as a teacher in the Central Schools in Clarence, New York—an experience that served him in good stead for his work as a researcher.